Amazon Marketplace

 Prime is Amazon's subscription service with benefits like free 1-2 day shipping, Prime Video, and Prime Music.
 Prime members prefer Prime-eligible products with shorter delivery times.
 FBA products automatically qualify for Prime, while FBM products must be actively Prime-enabled by sellers.
 High Prime availability significantly increases visibility and conversion rates, which is why FBA makes sense for most sellers.

-Open term pageQ1-Q4
+Open glossary pageQ1-Q4

 Quartale 1-4